 The 529 plan is a tax-advantaged college savings plan.
 Of course, like all plans that offer IRS sanctioned tax savings, there are rules and regulations regarding just how and when a 529 plan may be used.
-One of these limitations involves how much money you can contribute to a 529 plan in 2015.
+One of these limitations involves how much money you can contribute to a 529 plan in 2021.
+529 contribution limits tend to be pretty stable, based mostly on the federal gift tax exclusion amount.

 There are, however, still a few kinds of contribution limitations for 529 savings accounts that you want to be aware of.